SimMarkt/RL_Grid/README.md

 ![RL_Grid_Max](plots/Maximization.png)

-*Figure 1: The 2D grid world (left) and the learning curve of Q-Learning with the maximization bias of the non-optimal actions at the beginning of RL training.*

 *Figure 1: The 2D grid world (left) and the learning curve of Q-Learning showing the maximization bias of non-optimal actions at the beginning of RL training (right).*

 ---